Miscarriage: Immune status

 Autoimmunity is a possible cause of recurrent or late-term miscarriages.
 In the case of an autoimmune-induced miscarriage, the woman's body attacks the growing fetus or prevents normal pregnancy progression.
 Autoimmune disease may cause abnormalities in embryos, which in turn may lead to miscarriage.
 As an example, coeliac disease increases the risk of miscarriage by an odds ratio of approximately 1.4.
 A disruption in normal immune function can lead to the formation of antiphospholipid antibody syndrome.
 This will affect the ability to continue the pregnancy, and if a woman has repeated miscarriages, she can be tested for it.
 Approximately 15% of recurrent miscarriages are related to immunologic factors.
 The presence of anti-thyroid autoantibodies is associated with an increased risk with an odds ratio of 3.73 and 95% confidence interval 1.8–7.6.
 Having lupus also increases the risk of miscarriage.
 Immunohistochemical studies on decidual basalis and chorionic villi found that the imbalance of the immunological environment could be associated with recurrent pregnancy loss.

 Anatomical defects and trauma

-Fifteen per cent of women who have experienced three or more recurring miscarriages have some anatomical defect that prevents the pregnancy from being carried for the entire term.
+Fifteen per cent of women who have experienced three or more recurring miscarriages have some anatomical defect that prevents the pregnancy from being carried to term.
 The structure of the uterus affects the ability to carry a child to term.
 Anatomical differences are common and can be congenital.